2025–26 Galeries Tower Highrisers season

-The 2024–25 Galeries Tower Highrisers season is the third season of the Galeries Tower Highrisers in the Premier Volleyball League (PVL).
+The 2025–26 Galeries Tower Highrisers season was the third season of the Galeries Tower Highrisers in the Premier Volleyball League (PVL).
 The team was initially coached by Lerma Giron before parting ways with the team on August 22, 2025.
 He was subsequently replaced by Godfrey Okumu on the same day.

-In the All-Filipino Conference, despite recording only one win out of 11 matches and earning just five points, Galeries Tower upset the third-seeded Cignal HD Spikers in their qualifying round match to advance to the final round for the first time in franchise history.
-They were then swept by the Akari Chargers despite putting up a tough fight, with both games going the full length.

 Ahead of the preseason PVL on Tour, the team lost Alyssa Eroa after she signed with the Zus Coffee Thunderbelles.
 The team went winless in the preliminary round and were swept by the Chery Tiggo Crossovers to eliminate the Highrisers from the tournament.

 The team then signed Montenegrin player Jelena Cvijović to be the team's foreign guest player for the Reinforced Conference.

+On January 9, 2026, the Highrisers announced a major rebuild, which included the appointment of Clarence Esteban as head coach and the release of a majority of their roster, only retaining four players.
+Their acquisitions were led by veteran Aiza Maizo-Pontillas and 2023 V-League Collegiate Challenge Finals MVP Gayle Pascual.